 Kefir cheese is similar to cream cheese in texture and flavor.
 It’s super easy to make, and will help put kefir that’s been accidentally overcultured to good use.
 My kids love to eat kefir cheese spread on tortillas, on squash bread, or mixed with honey to dip apples into.

 Why Should I Make Kefir?

 If you are trying to get more probiotics in your diet kefir is stronger than yogurt and SO MUCH EASIER to make.
 I used to throw out batches and batches of botched yogurt which is such a bummer after you spend all that time trying not to burn the milk.

 Kefir grains culture at room temperature.
 All you have to do is stir them into some fresh milk, and let them sit for about a day.
 You can get kefir grains from someone who has them, as they multiply when well cared for, or you can purchase them online.

 The hardest part is straining the grains out to start a new batch.
-When I made my first batch I accidentally threw out my grains!
+When I made my first batch I accidentally threw out my grains.
 Now I have a strainer that’s similar to this one.
-I’m not a big fan of one use items, but this has been worth having around.
+I am not a huge fan of one use items but this one has been nice to have around.

 Kefir grains can be used with cow milk, goat milk, and with a little extra care can even be used on coconut milk.
 I like our goat milk kefir because it is extra thick and delicious, almost like sour cream.
 I tend to make kefir out of grocery store milk because we save the goat milk for drinking straight.
 Once you start making kefir you’ll be able to use it in all kinds of yummy ways, including kefir cheese!